About Precautionary Boil Water Notices & Boil Water Notices

 When should I boil my tap water?

-It's prudent to boil water when your water supplier issues a boil-water notice, when service has been interrupted, or when a natural disaster like a flood or hurricane has disrupted water service.
+It's prudent to boil water when your water supplier issues a Precautionary Boil Water Notice, when service has been interrupted, or when a natural disaster like a flood or hurricane has disrupted water service.

 It is a notification that advises customers to boil tap water used for drinking, cooking and ice-making until tests verify the water is safe.
 The tests generally takes 48 to 72 hours to complete.
 It is not necessary to boil water for showering or other external uses.

 When are Precautionary Boil Water Notices issued?